manfredsteyer/closure-post/index.md

 }
 ```

-After building it with Closure, you will see that this is't affecting the bundle size much.
+After building it with Closure, you will see that this isn't affecting the bundle size much, because the used package is just a minimal demo package.
 You can also assure yourself that the whole application works.
 To make sure the package is correctly used by Closure, you can inject its ``DemoService`` into the Root Component and use it:

 ```
 import {Component, Injectable} from '@angular/core';